Aloe Vera, which originated from Africa, is a resilient plant that thrives on basic maintenance.

 There are, however, a few conditions that the plant is sensitive to.

 With a little bit of maintenance, Aloe Vera can grow beautiful, fleshy, and green leaves, which produce a gel-like substance that has many uses!

 The Aloe Vera losing color is a matter of concern for plant parents but do not worry if you notice discoloration on its leaves; this can be fixed without breaking a sweat!

 There are a few reasons why your Aloe Vera may look dull and lose its color.

 One of the biggest reasons for fading color is overwatering.
 As a succulent, Aloe Vera can withstand a lack of water for a while, but it is sensitive to surplus moisture.
-You will know the plant is getting too much water when it begins to turn yellow, brown and eventually will rot.
+You will know the plant is getting too much water when it begins to turn yellow and brown and eventually will rot.

 Sometimes, even the wrong kind of soil can lead to Aloe losing color.

 When this happens, you may feel like it is impossible to save the plant, but thankfully, the Aloe is durable and can be revived with some care and effort.